-remote locations, enabling in situ analysis at the point-of-need [28].
-Reduced measurement times, improvements in sensitivity, enhancement of selectivity and high repeatability are advantages of microfluidic devices when integrated into μ TAS [29].
-Despite the huge efforts of researchers in providing fully integrated, portable and feasible platforms for environmental sensing, μ TAS are hardly used in commercial products.
-Several examples have reached the market, such as the 2100 Bioanalyzer of Agilent Technologies, micromixers and microreactors from Micronit, and multiflux by Dolomite, but are mainly focused on point-of-care diagnostics [30].
-Moreover, to the best of our knowledge, they are not commercial examples of this type of technology used as integrated or standardized analytical processes for water monitoring.
+Microfluidic devices provide a way to perform analysis in remote locations, enabling in situ analysis at the Point-of-Need [28].
+Reduced measurement times, improvements in sensitivity, enhancement of selectivity and high repeatability are advantages of microfluidic devices when integrated in μ TAS [29].
+Despite the huge efforts of researchers on providing fully integrated, portable and feasible platforms for environmental sensing, μ TAS are hardly used in commercial products.
+There are several examples that have reached the market, such as the 2100 Bioanalyzer of Agilent Technologies, micromixers and microreactors from Micronit, and multiflux by

+Dolomite, but are mainly focused on Point-of-Care diagnostics [30].
+Moreover, to the best of our knowledge they are not commercial examples of this type of technology used in integrated or standardized analytical processes for water monitoring.

-In 2010, Royce W. Murray highlighted that the analytical chemistry community is facing the challenge of developing environmental platforms for water monitoring [31].
-Nowadays, these platforms are becoming available through microfluidics but are still struggling with reliability.
-George Whitesides referred to this issue in 2014 stating that "LOC technology is now shifting from fundamental areas to serious explorations of uses and to demonstrations and applications with real potential to provide the incentive for further and more extensive industrial engineering development, and ultimately to incorporate into products" [32].
-Today, this is a reality, as it is now possible to produce microfluidic technology on a large scale.
-The next step is to merge the knowledge coming from research with the needs of industry, to translate this technology into commercial success [33].
+In 2010, Royce W. Murray highlighted that the analytical chemistry community is facing the challenge to develop environmental platforms for water monitoring [31].
+Nowadays, these platforms are becoming available through microfluidics but are still struggling to deliver reliable platforms.
+George Whitesides referred to this issue in 2014 stating that "LOC technology is now shifting from fundamental areas to serious explorations of uses and to demonstrations and applications with real potential to provide the incentive for further and more extensive industrial engineering development, and ultimately to incorporation into products" [32].
+Today, the industrial engineer step is a reality as it is possible to produce, at high scale, microfluidic technology.
+The next step is to merge the knowledge coming from research with the needs from industry, to translate this technology into a commercial success [33].

-Over the last few years, microfluidic devices and platforms have been delivered for the monitoring of pollutants in a variety of water sources: drinking water, waste and sewage waters, fresh water (rivers, lakes, ...), and seawater.
-Drinking water devices are normally fabricated to detect pathogens and bacteria.
-In contrast, waste and sewage, fresh water and seawater devices need to be deployable for long periods, under harsh environmental conditions.
-There are many reviews available that give a wider perspective of microfluidic technology for environmental monitoring [2,18] but none of them summarized the existing technology for different water sources.
+Over the last few years microfluidic devices and platforms have been delivered for the monitoring of pollutants in a variety of water matrices: drinking water, waste and sewage waters, continental water (rivers, lakes, ...), and seawater.
+Drinking water devices are normally fabricated to suit pathogens and bacteria detection.
+In contrast, waste and sewage, continental water and seawater devices need to be deployable for long periods of time, under drastic environmental conditions.
+There are many reviews available on a wider perspective of microfluidic technology for environmental monitoring [2,18] but none of them summarized the existing technology for different water matrices.

-In the following sections, the state-of-the-art of deployable microfluidic devices and field-deployable microfluidic systems for in situ biological and chemical analysis in different water sources will be reviewed in Table 1.
-Besides, the general operation; the type of data obtained; the designing factors that determine the effectiveness and the challenges facing their commercialization will be described.
+In the following sections, the state-of-the-art on deployable microfluidic devices and field-deployable microfluidic systems for in situ chemical analysis in different water matrices will be reviewed, Table 1.
+In addition, the general operation; the type of data obtained; the designing factors that determine effectiveness and the challenges facing their commercialization will be described.